New Whitaker Solstices Film Festival

-The Whitaker Museum & Art Gallery will play host to the inaugural Solstices Film Festival next month.
+The Whitaker Museum & Art Gallery will play host to the inaugural Solstices Film Festival this weekend.

 The newly formed Solstices community group, based in Rossendale, have curated a programme of outstanding films and outdoor entertainment which will take place at the Whitaker between Friday 22 June and Sunday 24 June 2018.
 The films will be shown in the Whitaker building, and the outdoor entertainment will take place in the Whitaker courtyard.
-The full festival programme is as follows:
+The full Solstices Film Festival programme is as follows:

 Friday 22 June, 7pm: Withnail and I